Learn Java Easy. Chapter 17. Decoding Communication Systems

 Chapter 17.
 Decoding Communication Systems

-My escape companions have given me homework.
-I think what they’re trying to do is help me keep my mind occupied so I can be a little calmer.
+My fellow escapees have given me homework.
+I think what they want is to help me keep my mind occupied so I’ll be a bit calmer.
 Bud is going to access the guards’ communication system and has asked me to help him.

-If anyone finds out that we’ve escaped before I can return to prison, the plan will have been a complete failure, at least for me.
-Everything is well calculated so that doesn’t happen, but if we run into any jailer, we must prevent them from raising the alarm.
-For this, we’ll create a firewall.
+If anyone finds out we’ve escaped before I can get back to prison, the plan will have been a complete failure, at least for me.
+Everything is well calculated so that doesn’t happen, but if we run into any jailers, we must prevent them from raising the alarm.
+To do this, we’ll create a firewall.

-Inside the prison, the situation will be a little different.
-If a guard discovers us, we’ll have no choice but to subdue and tie them up.
-As long as they can’t call for reinforcements, the plan will continue.
+Inside the prison, the situation will be a bit different.
+If a guard discovers us, we’ll have no choice but to subdue and tie him up.
+As long as he can’t call for reinforcements, the plan will continue.

-Bud and Pedro are going to carry the computer with them and, among other things, they’ll use it to monitor and block communications between prison guards.
+Bud and Pedro are going to take the computer with them and, among other things, they’ll use it to monitor and block communications between the prison guards.
 Of course, not all communications, just the ones we’re interested in.

-So, taking advantage of having just learned the for-each loop, I’m going to make the five Programs they’ve asked me for using that concept.
-Of course, before starting the plan, Bud and Pedro will review them to make sure everything is correct.
+So, taking advantage of the fact that I just learned the for-each loop, I’m going to make the five programs they asked me for using that concept.
+Of course, before starting the plan, Bud and Pedro are going to review them to make sure everything is fine.

 Program 1.
 Intercept Messages.